-I have several computers across three different locations.
-I was looking for a way to ensure that they could all talk to each other without setting up any port forwarding.
-And the solution I came across was Nebula.
-Essentially, this is a tool that allows you to create a virtual network that connects all of your machines together, where each machine has their own dedicated IP address.
-This works regardless of whether the machines are hidden behind a home network.
+Essentially, Nebula is a tool that allows you to create a virtual private network that connects all of your machines together, with each machine having their own dedicated IP address.
+This works regardless of whether the machines are hidden behind a home network or a public network.
+In this post, I will give a brief overview on how I configured it for my machines.

 Install nebula on all the nodes.